mochimochi-brian/GRRM-PD/README.md

-# Reconstructing Reaction Pathways Using the GRRM Program
+# Making Persistence diagram/barcode for RRM by GRRM

-This project reproduces the methods described in the paper [Reconstructing Reaction Pathways Using the GRRM Program](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c01204).
+This project is the method described in the paper [Reconstructing Reaction Pathways Using the GRRM Program](https://pubs.acs.org/doi/full/10.1021/acs.jctc.2c01204).

 ## Prerequisites